 Case for induction: If you’re advocating for someone’s induction into the Baseball Hall of Fame, it’s pretty easy because you only have to show the statistics.
 The same rules don’t apply to something subjective like music, but when it comes to Mariah Carey, maybe they can?
 Two hundred million records sold.
 Nineteen No. 1 singles, the most of anyone.
 No. 1 singles in four separate decades, also the most of anyone.
 Eighty-two weeks at No. 1, which, you guessed it, is the most of anyone.
 I could keep going, but the point is Carey has made quite an impact.
 That impact is felt both through her own songs, which are still all over the radio, and through the many pop stars who have modeled themselves after her, from Christina Aguilera to Ariana Grande.

 What’s the holdup: With the Hall, you sometimes get the feeling that there’s a “wait your turn” mentality.
 She was certainly not going to jump the line ahead of Janet Jackson or Whitney Houston, who were only inducted as recently as 2019 and 2020, respectively.
-With those two finally in, it looked like maybe the “pop diva” lane was going to be cleared for Carey this year, but those slots ended up going to a number of artists who came before her (Dionne Warwick, Chaka Khan, and Tina Turner) as well as one of her contemporaries (Mary J. Blige).
+In 2021, the Hall reached back even further to finally induct Tina Turner as a solo artist.
+So maybe Mariah has to wait until the “pop diva” lane is clear for her to ease on through, but sadly this year’s ballot has zero artists from this category.

 Comedian Joe Kwaczala is the co-host of the podcast Who Cares About the Rock Hall?, along with comedian Kristen Studard.